Euro zone eyes leveraging options for ESM bailout fund

 The ESM, which will have a lending capacity of 500 billion euros, will replace the temporary European Financial Stability Facility (EFSF) as the euro zone’s main bailout vehicle next month.

-To maximise the EFSF’s firepower, euro zone governments agreed to let it offer insurance certificates for bonds sold by troubled governments at auctions, guaranteeing 20-30 percent of potential losses.
+To maximize the EFSF’s firepower, euro zone governments agreed to let it offer insurance certificates for bonds sold by troubled governments at auctions, guaranteeing 20-30 percent of potential losses.

 Similarly, the EFSF can set up co-investment funds with private investors to buy euro zone government bonds on the secondary market with the proviso that the EFSF would cover a percentage of potential losses in case of a default.